 This information explains osteopathic manipulative treatment (OMT).

 OMT involves moving your muscles and joints with stretching, gentle pressure, and resistance.
-It can help to:
+It can be used with other forms of medical care, such as medications or surgery, to help you recover from illness and injury and reduce pain.

 - Ease pain

-- Prevent further injury to the musculoskeletal system
+- Prevent further injury to your musculoskeletal system

 - Promote healing